TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Index.rst

 Tip of the day - did you know?
 ------------------------------

-.. sidebar:: Quick starting extension documentation
+.. sidebar:: Quickstart extension documentation

    You are an extension author and want to add documentation?
    Please read :ref:`tip-of-the-day-2016-12-29`